Book Marketing

 • Try lookalike audiences, a way to target people similar to your set custom audience.

-1. Campaigns: This is where you set your campaign objective.
+This is where you set your campaign objective.
 What would you like your ad to do?
-There are 11 objectives to choose from, but experts like Matt recommend using “traffic”.
-This objective sends people who click on your ad to a desired place, such as your Amazon book page.
+There are 11 objectives to choose from, but I recommend using “traffic” when you’re first starting out.
+This objective sends people who click on your ads to a desired place, such as your Amazon book page.

-2. Ad sets: This is where you set your targeting based on the elements I mentioned above, like age, gender, and favorite genres.
+This is where you set the targeting for your book ads on Facebook based on the elements mentioned above, like age, gender, and favorite genres.
 You also choose where you want your ads to appear.
 Use “automatic” (where you let Facebook do its thing) or “open” targeting (where you provide a specific location like the U.S.)

-3. Ads: This is where you get to craft and build your ads.
+This is where you get to actually create your Facebook book ads.
 You can test with different variations, up to 50 individual ads within a single ad set.
-But experts say to keep it simple with just three to four per ad set (especially if you’re a newbie).
+However, try to keep it simple with just three to four per ad set (especially if you’re a newbie).

 Now, a single Facebook ad has these key components:

-1. Media: Image or video that expresses the vibe of your book.
-Plus, does it resonate with your audience?
+1. Media: image or video that expresses the vibe of your book.
+Make sure it resonates with your audience.

-3. Headline: Bolded line of text.
-Matt’s best practices include using a review quote or a comparison to another book.
-Try time-sensitive language like “for limited time” and highlight perks like “FREE with Kindle”.
+3. Headline: bolded line of text.
+Consider using a review quote or a comparison to another book.
+Try time-sensitive language like “for limited time” and highlight perks like “FREE with Kindle.”

 Don’t forget to measure your success.
-Here are the basic terms that’ll help you do that (dive deeper here):
+Here are the basic terms that’ll help you do that:

 • Impressions: the number of times your ad gets displayed.